silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/3-StrategiesForQueryProcessing.md

 # Table of Contents:
 - There are 4 steps in Query Processing:
 ==ask prof if order is correct==
-1) Translating SQL to relational algebra expressions (making the evaluation plan/tree)
+1) Translating SQL to relational algebra expressions (making the canonical evaluation plan/tree)
 2) Selecting the evaluation plan with least cost (query optimization)
 	- Heuristic based optimization
 	- Cost-based optimization